TestaDiMucca/Hoarder-Util/packages/README.md

 This will update the packages for use in other projects.

+## Extending

+If new libraries are added unfortunately they will need to also be added to the `package.json` of the h-util-ui, since the electron builder cannot currently supported dependencies from npm workspaces.

 ## Improvements

 Files were simply moved into their respective directories, meaning they each still individually manage their own packages and scripts.
 So running the following for root directory `node_modules` may be an eventual goal but is not currently.